Understanding Decliners

 Summary:

-Genomic sequencing data predominantly comes from white, socio-economically advantaged populations, and those with common cancer types.
-To improve research and care for racial/ethnic minorities and other underrepresented populations, it is crucial to understand why people choose or decline to participate in cancer genomic sequencing research.
-However, little is known about decliners from underrepresented racial/ethnic groups and those with rare cancers.
-Researchers from four PE-CGS Network Research Centers—UNM/TGen, COPECC, WU-PE-CGS, and Count Me In—will examine American Indian, Hispanic/Latino, and African American cancer patients, and patients with rare cancers (cholangiocarcinoma and rare aggressive sarcomas) to identify the reasons behind declining participation and develop tailored ethical responses to improve participant engagement protocols and equity in cancer research.
+Genomic sequencing data predominantly comes from well-studied groups and those with common cancer types.
+To improve research and care populations with limited research data, it is crucial to understand why people choose or decline to participate in cancer genomic sequencing research.
+However, limited information exists on those who decline participation, particularly among individuals from groups with limited research data and those with rare cancers.
+Researchers from four PE-CGS Network Research Centers—JUNIPER, COPECC, WU-PE-CGS, and Count Me In—will examine participation decisions to identify the reasons behind declining participation and develop appropriate responses to improve participant engagement protocols.

-Understanding why underrepresented populations decline to participate in cancer genomic sequencing research will ensure inclusive and representative research.
-The study aims to reduce decliner rates and boost participation from underrepresented groups by developing ethical responses and strategies to address their reasons for declining participation.
-Ultimately, this will lead to more comprehensive and equitable cancer research, potentially improving outcomes for all individuals affected by cancer.
+Understanding why certain populations decline to participate in cancer genomic sequencing research will help refine study recruitment strategies, ultimately leading to broader participation.
+The study aims to reduce decliner rates and enhance participation by developing practical responses to concerns about participation.
+Ultimately, this will lead to more comprehensive cancer research, potentially improving outcomes for all individuals affected by cancer.

 Progress to date (as of May 2024):